Quit and relaunch Wispr Flow

 In-progress dictation audio lost when manually quitting or restarting Flow on Mac or Windows: Recorded audio is now automatically saved.
 When you relaunch Flow, the dictation appears in your history with a Recover link so you can transcribe it.

-Microphone taking progressively longer to activate when canceling and retrying dictation quickly on desktop: Recording now starts without delay, and the microphone indicator light turns off promptly after canceling.
+Microphone takes progressively longer to activate when canceling and retrying dictation quickly on desktop: Recording now starts without delay, and the microphone indicator light turns off promptly after canceling.

-Blank microphone list, or "microphone privacy disabled" error on Windows after upgrading to v1.4.894: Flow now uses the live microphone check as the sole authority for mic availability on Windows.
+Blank microphone list, or "microphone privacy disabled" error on Windows after upgrading to v1.4.894: Your available microphones are now detected reliably on Windows.
 Fixed in v1.4.894.

-Dictated text going to the wrong app when switching apps on Android: Fixed in v1.6.7.
+Dictated text goes to the wrong app when switching apps on Android: Fixed in v1.6.7.

-Flow needing to be manually relaunched after Android switches apps in the background: Flow now recovers correctly without a manual relaunch.
+Flow needs to be manually relaunched after Android switches apps in the background: Flow now recovers correctly without a manual relaunch.
 Fixed in v1.6.7.

-Dictation streaks getting stuck and showing incorrect stats: Daily and weekly streaks now reset correctly.
+Dictation streaks get stuck and show incorrect stats: Daily and weekly streaks now reset correctly.
 Your longest streak record is never affected by a reset.

-Dictation history silently wiped after updating on Windows: Flow now automatically detects and fixes read-only data files on startup.
-If the file cannot be repaired, you see a notification instead of losing your history.
+Dictation history silently wiped after updating on Windows: Your dictation history is now protected when updating.
+If a problem prevents your history from being read, you see a notification instead of losing it.

-Dictation getting stuck on "Processing" on Windows when antivirus or file-indexing software is running, or when the disk is full: Sessions now complete normally even if a settings file cannot be written in the background.
+Dictation gets stuck on "Processing" on Windows when antivirus or file-indexing software is running, or when the disk is full: Sessions now complete normally in these conditions.

 Stray punctuation when saying only "press enter": Flow now sends the Enter key without inserting extra characters.